 This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

-Step 1: Plan your travel agency
+Step 1: Create a plan for your travel business

-However, if you’re looking into starting your own business from the ground up, you’ll be looking at a much more lengthy planning process—but you’ll also have more flexibility to build a business that’s all your own.
+However, if you’re looking into starting your own travel business from the ground up, you’ll be looking at a much more lengthy planning process—but you’ll also have more flexibility to build a business that’s all your own.

 A case for starting early